javanhut/Carrier/docs/commands.md

 When running with `-d` or `--detach`:
 - Container runs in the background
 - Returns immediately with container ID
-- Output is redirected to null (future: logs)
+- Output is captured to log files for later viewing
 - Container continues running after terminal closes
+- Use `carrier logs` to view captured output
 - Use `carrier stop` to stop the container
 - Use `carrier sh` to execute commands in the container